wp-plugins/limit-posts/readme.txt

 Minor bug fixes.
 Rules can now be created for individual users.

+= 1.0.3 =
+Publish or Submit for review can now be chosen for a rule.

 == Upgrade Notice ==

 = 1.0 =
 Initial release

+= 1.0.3 =
+Publish or Submit For Review can now be chosen for a rule.